-Osnabrücker Land is known for its enormously diverse landscape, ranging from the Wiehengebirge hills and Teutoburger Wald (Teutoburg Forest) to moraine landscapes, river flood plains and spectacular moors.
+Osnabrücker Land is known for its enormously diverse landscape, ranging from the Wiehengebirge (Wiehen Hills) and Teutoburger Wald (Teutoburg Forest) to moraine landscapes, river flood plains and spectacular moors.

 The landscape can be explored on two wheels across 2,800 kilometres of signposted bike paths, for example the Grenzgängerroute Teuto-Ems, or with two feet along one of the signposted walking routes.